Canada's International Investment Position (IIP)

 - Canada's International Transactions in Securities Monthly Survey (record no. 1535) provides data regarding recent portfolio investment transactions affecting both the asset and liability side of the international investment position.

-Other sources - A variety of other sources are used such as financial press, business publications, company reports, etc.
+Other sources - A variety of other sources are used such as financial press, business publications, company reports, private commercial databases, etc.

 View the Questionnaire(s) and reporting guide(s).

-Historical imputation is used for non-response.
+Questionnaires - Historical imputation is used for non-response.
 Results for the most recent reference period available are used.
+The annual values are weighted quarterly based on historical quarterly patterns.
 Data from companies' annual reports are sometimes used to help impute for non-response.

-Data on international investment positions are collected on an annual basis only.
-To estimate quarterly changes in the international investment positions that have occurred subsequent to the most recent annual data collection, quarterly data about transactions are taken from Canada's Balance of International Payments Quarterly Data (record no. 1534).
+Compiling quarterly estimates involve changes in the international investment positions that have occurred subsequent to the most recent annual data collection.
+Quarterly data about transactions are taken from Canada's Balance of International Payments Quarterly Data (record no. 1534).
 Adjustments are then made to account for currency exchange rate fluctuations and other valuation changes.

 Before the international investment position data are published, several steps are taken to ensure the quality of the estimates.